The Dew Drop Inn.

 There has been a pub on this site since 1863.
 Landlord James Wilson stayed across the road for his place of business.
 The old building was demolished at the end of the 1800s and a new tenement building was erected in its place with a public house on the ground floor.

-William Urquhart the new landlord acquired a licence to sell wine and spirits in April 1896 and traded here for many years.
-In 1899 his annual rent was £99.
 Mr Urquhart lived at 13 Daisy Street in Govanhill with his wife Christina and family.
 On the outbreak of the First World War William's wife became licensee, this may have been the cause of William being killed at war or died here in Glasgow.
 However Christina ran a successful business for many years and was still licensee in 1950.

 In 1943 William Urquhart's Daughter also Christina married Charles Cruikshank.
 More to follow.